sayv-xo/amalitech_gtp/week_3/README.md

-Here's a comprehensive README file for your sorting application using Spring Framework without Spring Boot:

----

 # Sorting Algorithms Application

 This is a demo application showcasing the use of various sorting algorithms implemented within a Spring MVC web application.
 The application demonstrates dependency injection, autowiring, inversion of control, and the use of Java-based Spring configurations.